Making Tax Digital (MTD) is the UK government’s initiative to simplify tax accounting for businesses and individuals.

 Making Tax Digital for VAT now applies to all VAT-registered businesses, including those voluntarily registered for VAT.

 Originally, MTD for VAT was a legal requirement only for VAT-registered businesses over the registration threshold (currently £85,000).

 3. Is Making Tax Digital for VAT compulsory?

-Since 1 April 2019, businesses have had to comply with MTD for VAT rules if turnover exceeds the VAT threshold (currently £85,000).
+Before 1 April 2022, businesses had to comply with MTD for VAT rules if their taxable turnover exceeded the VAT threshold (currently £85,000).

 4. Is Making Tax Digital only for VAT?